MonolithStudio/BLEShield_shutter/README.md

 Note that this function uses the BLE profile called HID over GATT, and it is not supported until iOS7.
 Also, iDevices support BLE after iphone4S.

+About the hardware connection, you can visit the wiki for detail.